Wolf Blitzer: Washington and Jerusalem

 Blitzer began his career in journalism in the early 1970s, in the Tel Aviv bureau of the Reuters news agency.
 In 1973, he caught the eye of Jerusalem Post editor Ari Rath, who hired Blitzer as a Washington correspondent for the English-language Israeli newspaper.
 Blitzer remained with The Jerusalem Post until 1990, covering both American politics and developments in the Middle East.

 Fluent in Hebrew, Blitzer also published articles in several Hebrew-language newspapers.
 Under the name Ze'ev Blitzer, he wrote for Al HaMishmar.
 Using the name Ze'ev Barak, he had work published in Yedioth Ahronoth.
 Ze'ev (זאב) is the Hebrew word for "wolf", and Barak (ברק) is the Hebrew word for "lightning" (which in German/Yiddish is Blitz/blits).

 In the mid-1970s, Blitzer also worked for the American Israel Public Affairs Committee (AIPAC) as the editor of their monthly publication, the Near East Report.
 While at AIPAC, Blitzer's writing focused on Middle East affairs as they relate to United States foreign policy.

-At an April 1977 White House press conference, Blitzer asked Egyptian leader Anwar Sadat why Egyptian scholars, athletes, and journalists were not permitted to visit Israel.
+At an April 1977 White House press conference, Blitzer asked Egyptian President Anwar Sadat why Egyptian scholars, athletes, and journalists were not permitted to visit Israel.
 Sadat responded that such visits would be possible after an end to the state of belligerence between the two nations.
 In November of that year, Sadat made a historic visit to Israel, and Blitzer covered the negotiations between the two countries from the first joint Israeli-Egyptian press conference in 1977, to the final negotiations that would lead to the signing of the Egypt–Israel peace treaty two years later.

 In 1985, Blitzer published his first book, Between Washington and Jerusalem: A Reporter's Notebook (Oxford University Press, 1985).
-The text outlined his personal development as a reporter, and the relations between the United States and Israel.
+The book draws on his experience as a journalist and examines relations between the United States and Israel.